MicrosoftDocs/dynamics365-guidance/guidance/resources/migrate-data.md

 ---
 title: Migrate data as part of Dynamics 365 implementation projects
-description: You can migrate the data that you want to Dynamics 365.
-Here, we outline the tools and other guidance.
-The article is still very basic, but more content will be added throughout 2023.
+description: Learn about how to migrate congiguration data and migrated data to Dynamics 365, including resources about finance and operations apps.
 author: edupont04
 ms.author: edupont
 ms.topic: conceptual #Required; don't change.